joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 def fibonacci():
 """
 Create a python generator to yield the values of the Fibonacci sequence.
+    Returns:
+        (int): A given integer value of the Fibonacci sequence.
 """
     n_1, n_2 = 0,1
     while True: